-Brilliant Tips for Successful Summer Events
+Brilliant Tips for Successful Catholic Parish Summer Events

 LPi • May 11, 2023

-Chances are your church staff is starting to plan for summer events and we’re willing to bet that you already have your date for your parish picnic on the calendar.
+Chances are your Catholic church staff is starting to plan for summer events and we’re willing to bet that you already have your date for your parish picnic on the calendar.
 Whether your summer gatherings include a BBQ, Mass on the grass, live music, games, cakewalks, or pastor dunk-tanks, make sure you start out strong with our list of summer event planning essentials.
 For the sake of this blog, we’ll use a parish picnic as an example, but, feel free to apply these tips to any gathering you plan to have this summer, or beyond!

 5 Tips For Successful Summer Events